shvets/shvets.github.io/source/blog/2014-09-13-configuring_macbook_with_scripts.md

 To make it simple and straightforward, we are going to do it **remotely**, e.g. you have one computer **with pre-installed language and libraries** and we will install all required programs over **ssh** on clean computer.
-It means that you have to enable ssh access on this computer.
+It means that **you have to enable ssh access** on this computer.
 This idea is somewhat similar to what [capistrano][capistrano] or [chef][chef] does.
 Why don't we use them here?
 Look at this [article][script_executor_article] for the explanation.

 I have built new ruby gem called [osx_provision][osx_provision], that provides automated scripts for configuring Macbook.
 This article is about how to install, configure and use it with your project.
+Look at my previous article if you need to understand how to do it manually.

 ## Install